- Education and Science»

 All of the jovian planets spin much more quickly than the terrestrial planets do.
 This has shaped them into what are called oblate spheroids (they look like a ball that's been squished a little on the top and bottom).
 The planets are all this way somewhat, due to gravitational and rotational factors, but the jovian planets are to a more exaggerated degree.
 One reason for this is that they are rotating more quickly than the terrestrial planets are.
 It takes Saturn just 10.5 hours to make one complete rotation.

 Saturn takes much longer to orbit the Sun than Earth does.
 That makes sense, because it's so much farther away; it has a lot more distance to cover.
-Its distance affects its orbital speed in another way, however.
+Its distance also affects its orbital period in another way, however.
 The planets don't all travel at the same speed as they orbit the Sun.
 The closer a planet is to the Sun, the faster it's moving through space (compare Mercury's speed of around 54 billion mph with Neptune's 6.5 billion mph—that's a big difference!).
 This is explained in Kepler's third law of planetary motion.
 The farther a planet is from the Sun the less gravitational pull the Sun exerts on it, so the slower it moves through space.
 Saturn travels at around 11 billion mph, and its year lasts about 30 Earth years.

 6. Saturn experiences winds up to 1100 miles per hour.